jeffdapaz/VisualChatGPTStudio/README.md

 - Update Turbo Chat to support mermaid diagrams rendering.
 Necessary Visual Studio 2022 version 17.14.16 or higher.
 - Fixed the long words that break the layout in the Turbo Chat window.
 - Improved set scroll position when new messages are added in the Turbo Chat window.
+- Fixed crash on Turbo Chat when double click on empty space.
+Thanks to [@paymicro](https://github.com/paymicro).
+- Added reasoning block separation on Turbo Chat when the response contains `<think>` blocks.
+Thanks to [@paymicro](https://github.com/paymicro).
 - Improved feedback messages when API calls fail.

 ### 5.4.1

 - Added ApiVersion override for Open AI Compatible API.
-Thanks [IH8E](https://github.com/IH8E).
+Thanks [@IH8E](https://github.com/IH8E).
 - Fixed the Turbo Chat window that was overlapping the native Visual Studio windows.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)